submariner-io/submariner-website/src/content/community/contributor-roles/_index.en.md

 **Note:** Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a committer.

+Members can be removed by stepping down or by two thirds vote of Project Owners.

 ## Committers

 Committers are able to review code for quality and correctness on some part of